jgroenheide/rl2select/README.md

 In Yilmaz et al. they calculate this for the child nodes.
-=> When we only consider children, the branching and tree features will largely overlap. the state can therefore best be described from the parent's perspective.
-   However, this eliminates the possibility of using the model as a critic in actor-critic RL in Labassi et al. they calculate this for the two nodes of a nodecomp call.
+=> When we only consider children, the branching and tree features will largely overlap. the state can therefore best be described from the parent's perspective. in Labassi et al. they calculate this for the two nodes of a nodecomp call.
 => [state, action] pairs must include both nodes of the comparison

-For simplicity, generality, and extendability, it's probably best to make all models compare between two nodes, and then call getBestChild() as the node selection policy to compare only the children.

 Subtree size is not a good indication of decision quality, because good decisions can have large subtrees while bad decisions can have small subtrees.
 Instead: Global tree size, Primal bound improvement, Optimality-Bound difference.